 Shoes - All students are required to wear shoes and socks.
 Socks must be a solid color.
-Flip flops, crocs, sandals, Yeezys, high heels, light up shoes, and shoes with rollers are not permitted.
+Flip flops, crocs, sandals, Yeezys, high heels, light up shoes, uggs, bedroom slippers, and shoes with rollers are not permitted.

 Appropriate Dress

 Grooming, personal hygiene, and dress may in no way distract from the learning process of others.